Armenian Prelature of Cyprus: Current situation

-Thanks to the efforts of Bishop Zareh Aznavorian and with financial aid from the Evangelical Church of Westphalia, the new Prelature building was erected between 1983-1984, next to the Virgin Mary cathedral and the Nareg school in Nicosia, by architects Charilaos Dikaios & Athos Dikaios; it was officially inaugurated on 4 March 1984, during the pastoral visit of Catholicos Karekin II.
-It was recently renovated between 2017-2018, partly thanks to the contribution of the government of Cyprus.
+A new prelature building was erected in 1983 and 1984 due to the efforts of Bishop Zareh Aznavorian and with financial aid from the Evangelical Church of Westphalia.
+The new building is located next to the Holy Mother of God Cathedral and the Nareg school and was designed by architects Charilaos Dikaios and Athos Dikaios.
+It was officially inaugurated on 4 March 1984, during the pastoral visit of Catholicos Karekin II.
+It was renovated in 2017 and 2018, in part due to the contribution of the Government of Cyprus.

-By initiative of Bishop Varoujan Hergelian, the basement of the building was renovated in 1998 and the “Vahram Utidjian” Hall was formed; previously a store room, it became a reality from making good use of part of the proceeds of the auction in 1994 of the art collection that Vahram Utidjian had donated to the Prelature in 1954.
+By the initiative of Bishop Varoujan Hergelian, in 1998 the basement of the building was renovated and the "Vahram Utidjian" Hall was created; previously a store room, its creation was funded from the proceeds of the 1994 auction of the art collection that Vahram Utidjian had donated to the prelature in 1954.
 It was inaugurated on 3 February 1999 by Catholicos Aram I; numerous charity, communal and cultural events take place there.
-The Prelature’s consistory houses a collection of ecclesiastical relics, some of which were previously in the old Virgin Mary cathedral in occupied Nicosia or the Sourp Magar monastery in Halevga.
+The prelature's consistory houses a collection of ecclesiastical relics, some of which were previously in the Notre Dame de Tyre church or the Magaravank.